Ringworm symptoms & treatment

 Ringworm treatment & when to see a doctor

-Over-the-counter ringworm treatments are available, but severe cases must be treated with prescription antifungal drugs to prevent the infection from coming back.
-Your primary care provider or dermatologist also may prescribe an antifungal cleanser or shampoo, powder, cream or lotion.
+Over-the-counter ringworm treatments are available, but severe cases must be treated with oral prescription antifungal drugs such as terbinafine to prevent the infection from coming back.
+Your primary care provider or dermatologist may also prescribe an antifungal cleanser or shampoo, powder, cream or lotion.

+Diagnosing ringworm requires ruling out other types of rashes like eczema and dermatitis.
 Our team of dermatologists can diagnose and treat ringworm.
-Find a dermatologist.
+Find a dermatologist near you.

-It may seem logical to keep ringworm covered with a bandage to prevent spreading the infection.
+It may seem logical to keep the ringworm rash covered with a bandage to prevent spreading the infection.
 However, bandaging the rash locks in moisture and slows the healing process.
-Instead, wear comfortable, breathable clothes such as loose-fitting, long-sleeved shirts and pants to speed healing and avoid spreading the rash to other people.
+Instead, wear comfortable, loose-fitting clothes such as long-sleeved shirts and pants to speed healing and avoid spreading the ringworm rash to others.

-If ringworm develops on your feet or groin area, keep these areas dry.
-If you sweat a lot during the day, bathe with an antifungal cleansing bar and then reapply antifungal powder or lotion.
-Make sure the area is completely dry before putting on a new pair of underwear or socks.
+If ringworm develops on your feet or groin area, keep these areas clean and dry.
+If you sweat a lot during the day, bathe with an antifungal cleansing bar and then apply antifungal powder or lotion.
+Make sure the affected area is completely dry before putting on clean socks or underwear.

 The treatment for ringworm depends on its location on the body and how serious the infection is.

-- Ringworm on the skin like athlete’s foot (tinea pedis) and jock itch (tinea cruris) can usually be treated with nonprescription antifungal creams, lotions or powders applied to the skin for two to four weeks.
+- Ringworm on the skin like athlete’s foot and jock itch can usually be treated with nonprescription antifungal creams, lotions or powders applied to the skin for two to four weeks.
 For non-prescription creams, lotions or powders, follow the directions on the package.
 Contact your health care provider if your infection doesn’t go away or gets worse.

-- Ringworm on the scalp (tinea capitis) usually needs to be treated with prescription antifungal medication taken by mouth for one to three months and over-the-counter antifungal shampoo.
+- Ringworm on the scalp usually needs to be treated with prescription ringworm medication taken by mouth for one to three months and over-the-counter antifungal shampoo.

 Get care